 “There is no worse vessel for the son of Adam to fill than his stomach, but if he must fill it, the let him allow one-third for food, one-third for a drink, and one-third for air.”

 [Bukhaari and Muslim]

-As Muslims we shouldn’t forget to maintain our physical fitness and energy by following the healthy practices recommended by Islam.
-Learn to follow an organized exercise program, appropriate to our physical condition, weight, age and social status.
+As Muslims, we shouldn’t forget to maintain our physical fitness and energy by following the healthy practices recommended by Islam.
+You can choose to follow an organized exercise program, appropriate to our physical condition, weight, age and social status.

-These exercises gives our body agility, beauty, good health, strength and immunity to disease, which will make us able to carry out our duties, and more fit to fulfil our role in life.
+These exercises gives our body agility, beauty, good health, strength and immunity to disease, which will make us able to carry out our duties, and more fit to fulfil our roles in life.

 Water is Amazing!